 What temp should I cook pork tenderloin?

 You’ll preheat your oven to 350F to make this pork tenderloin.
 At 25 minutes, that should be plenty.
-Have your meat thermometer ready to check that the internal temperature has hit 150F.
+Have your meat thermometer ready to check that the pork tenderloin internal temp has reached 145°F. Cook time can vary depending on the weight (lb) of your cut.

 Do you cook a pork tenderloin covered or uncovered?